ObserveRTC/schemas/npm-samples-lib/README.md

 Field | Description
 --- | ---
-ssrc (**Mandatory**) | The RTP SSRC field trackId | The id of the track peerConnectionId |  The unique generated identifier of the peer connection the inbound audio track belongs to remoteClientId | The remote clientId the source outbound track belongs to sfuStreamId | The id of the SFU stream this track is sinked from sfuSinkId | The id of the sink this track belongs to in the SFU packetsReceived | The total number of packets received on the corresponded synchronization source packetsLost | The total number of bytes received on the corresponded synchronization source jitter | The corresponded synchronization source reported jitter lastPacketReceivedTimestamp | Represents the timestamp at which the last packet was received on the corresponded synchronization source (ssrc) headerBytesReceived | Total number of RTP header and padding bytes received over the corresponding synchronization source (ssrc) packetsDiscarded | The total number of packets missed the playout point and therefore discarded by the jitterbuffer fecPacketsReceived | Total number of FEC packets received over the corresponding synchronization source (ssrc) fecPacketsDiscarded | Total number of FEC packets discarded over the corresponding synchronization source (ssrc) due to 1) late arrive; 2) the target RTP packet has already been repaired. bytesReceived | Total number of bytes received over the corresponding synchronization source (ssrc) due to 1) late arrive; 2) the target RTP packet has already been repaired. nackCount | Count the total number of Negative ACKnowledgement (NACK) packets sent and belongs to the corresponded synchronization source (ssrc) totalProcessingDelay | The total processing delay in seconds spend on buffering RTP packets from received up until packets are decoded estimatedPlayoutTimestamp | The estimated playout time of the corresponded synchronization source jitterBufferDelay | The total time of RTP packets spent in jitterbuffer waiting for frame completion due to network uncertenity. jitterBufferTargetDelay | This value is increased by the target jitter buffer delay every time a sample is emitted by the jitter buffer.
-The added target is the target delay, in seconds, at the time that the sample was emitted from the jitter buffer. jitterBufferEmittedCount | The total number of audio samples or video frames that have come out of the jitter buffer on the corresponded synchronization source (ssrc) jitterBufferMinimumDelay | This metric is purely based on the network characteristics such as jitter and packet loss, and can be seen as the minimum obtainable jitter buffer delay if no external factors would affect it totalSamplesReceived | The total number of audio samples received on the corresponded RTP stream concealedSamples | The total number of samples decoded by the media decoder from the corresponded RTP stream
+ssrc (**Mandatory**) | The RTP SSRC field trackId | The ID of the track peerConnectionId | The unique generated identifier of the peer connection the inbound audio track belongs to remoteClientId | The remote client ID the source outbound track belongs to sfuStreamId | The ID of the SFU stream this track is synced from sfuSinkId | The ID of the sink this track belongs to in the SFU packetsReceived | The total number of packets received on the corresponding synchronization source packetsLost | The total number of bytes received on the corresponding synchronization source jitter | The corresponding synchronization source reported jitter lastPacketReceivedTimestamp | Represents the timestamp at which the last packet was received on the corresponding synchronization source (ssrc) headerBytesReceived | Total number of RTP header and padding bytes received over the corresponding synchronization source (ssrc) packetsDiscarded | The total number of packets that missed the playout point and were therefore discarded by the jitter buffer fecPacketsReceived | Total number of FEC packets received over the corresponding synchronization source (ssrc) fecPacketsDiscarded | Total number of FEC packets discarded over the corresponding synchronization source (ssrc) due to 1) late arrival; 2) the target RTP packet has already been repaired. bytesReceived | Total number of bytes received over the corresponding synchronization source (ssrc) due to 1) late arrival; 2) the target RTP packet has already been repaired. nackCount | Count the total number of Negative ACKnowledgement (NACK) packets sent and belongs to the corresponding synchronization source (ssrc) totalProcessingDelay | The total processing delay in seconds spent on buffering RTP packets from receipt until packets are decoded estimatedPlayoutTimestamp | The estimated playout time of the corresponding synchronization source jitterBufferDelay | The total time of RTP packets spent in the jitter buffer waiting for frame completion due to network uncertainty. jitterBufferTargetDelay | This value is increased by the target jitter buffer delay every time a sample is emitted by the jitter buffer.
+The added target is the target delay, in seconds, at the time that the sample was emitted from the jitter buffer. jitterBufferEmittedCount | The total number of audio samples or video frames that have come out of the jitter buffer on the corresponding synchronization source (ssrc) jitterBufferMinimumDelay | This metric is purely based on the network characteristics such as jitter and packet loss, and can be seen as the minimum obtainable jitter buffer delay if no external factors would affect it totalSamplesReceived | The total number of audio samples received on the corresponded RTP stream concealedSamples | The total number of samples decoded by the media decoder from the corresponded RTP stream